SussexPAL/PythonCrashCourse/Scripts/scope.md

 * an important enough topic that it is essential to understand
 * a general enough topic that it wouldn't make sense to squeeze it in anywhere else - it deserves it's own video.
 We are of course talking about scope.

+We've hinted at scope before, and you may seen some of its effects in your own code - maybe something didn't work the way you expected, or you got an error you didn't understand.
+Today we're going to break it down.
 ``` py
 def What_is_scope():
     scope = "Let's find out!"